procore-oss/blueprinter/README.md

 <details>
 <summary>Reflection</summary>

 Blueprint classes may be reflected on to inspect their views, fields, and associations.
+Extensions often make use of this ability.

 ```ruby
 # A Hash of views keyed by name